ratulSharker/FoodBuzz/README.md

-# FoodBuzz:
+# FoodBuzz

 This is a sample application demonstrating the containerisation of spring boot application in development environment.
-In this project we will build a very basic rest service, fetching data from mysql database.
+In this project we will look at very basic rest service, fetching data from mysql database.
 Rest application service and database both will be running within a container build on docker.
+We will also look at remote debugging and reload container via spring boot dev tools for this containerised application.

 ```pre
 	|---------|			|----------|